Old Man Yells at Cloud

 I’ve always had a problem with satire.
 For a mind like mine, made of fundamentals and principles, satire was ever too blurry, hard to pinpoint.

-If something like body shaming in universally wrong, why it is generally widely accepted as satire?
+If something like body shaming is universally wrong, why it is generally widely accepted as satire?
 Even historically, but also in modern times?
 Maybe you do remember all the controversies about Charlie Hebdo.
 Where is the line drawn?

 There are certain groups of people that are sensible to certain topics.
 In general you make sure to avoid bringing them up, with a specific audience.
 But in the case of the internet a message doesn’t simply reach its intended target, it has the potential to reach everyone.
 So does this mean we avoid everything that can potentially offend someone out there, since everyone is potentially present?
 Of course not, it’s not even practical.